-George Washington was the first President of the United States and led the Continental Army to victory over the Kingdom of Great Britain in the American Revolutionary War of 1775.
-Following the end of the war in 1783, Washington retired to his plantation on Mount Vernon, prompting even King George III to name him "the greatest man in the world."
+George Washington was the 1st President of the United States and led the Continental Army to victory over Great Britain in the Revolutionary War.

 - At the First Virginia Convention, Washington was selected as a delegate to the First Continental Congress, a meeting of delegates from twelve of the thirteen American colonies.

 - When the Second Continental Congress met in Philadelphia in May 1775, Washington was elected Commander in Chief of the Continental Army.